 Also, butter and flour the insides of two loaf pans.
 It is important to get them ready before we start anything else.
 Set them aside.

 Melt the butter and mix it with the lemon zest.
 Set it aside.

 Measure the sugar.

-The recipe asks for sifted flour and this is a VERY IMPORTANT step.
+The recipe asks for sifted flour, which is a VERY IMPORTANT step.
 The difference in volume between sifted and unsifted flour is very different.

-The way I sift my flour is through a fine mesh strainer.
-It gets rid of impurities and also makes the flour fluffier which is perfect for this delicate bread.
+The way I sift my flour is through a fine-mesh strainer.
+It gets rid of impurities and makes the flour fluffier and perfect for this delicate bread.

 After you sift the flour, measure it and set it aside.